 A Fire Hydrant Test.
 Flowing water from the diffuser and measuring water pressure, pitot reading, and flow of water gpm (gallon per minute).

 It is important that records of the inspection data are kept for future use and to present to the fire department when they come for an inspection.

-Please contact us now to schedule your annual fire hydrant inspection, maintenance, and testing as well as fire hydrant flow test.
+Please Contact us now to schedule your annual fire hydrant inspection, maintenance, and testing as well as fire hydrant flow test services in Vancouver.

 Otis Fire Protection Inc. is your number one fire hydrant inspection and maintenance company.
 Looking for information on fire hydrant system and how often should fire hydrants be inspected?
 As a reliable fire hydrant testing company, our qualified fire hydrant technician will help you to design a customized fire hydrant inspection plan to meet your needs.